 I heard, a couple of days ago, of the death of an old friend, Jenni Tucker.

 I know she was once an art buyer, although I don’t know the detail, and I didn’t meet her until after she’d left that profession.
 All the same, her knowledge and background meant I valued her commentary on my photography as well as my poetry.
 Ironically, despite this, despite being a keen photographer, I never took a photo of her.
-I found the one you see here on her faceboot profile.
+I found the unattributed image you see here on her faceboot profile.

 I’m going to miss the old girl.